-- Announcements, Discussion, GTA/UTA contacts and office hours will be on Piazza. - All correspondence will go through Piazza.
+- Announcements, Discussions, Frequently Asked Questions. - All correspondence will go through Piazza.
 You can send private messages to the instructors (visible to all professors, GTAs, and UTAs) as well as post public questions visible to all students, collaborate on responses, and tag everything by topic. - Unless you have a confidential matter to discuss directly with an individual professor/TA, please do not email us directly -- use a private piazza post.
-Project help questions sent via email are of extremely low priority, as they were sent to the wrong place and will most likely be responded to with "please post on Piazza". - The discussion board on Piazza is required reading for all programming assignments.
-You MUST read the discussion board daily for clarifications and potential updates.
+Programming Assignment help questions sent via email are of extremely low priority, as they were sent to the wrong place and will most likely be responded to with "please post on Piazza". - The discussion board on Piazza is required reading for all programming assignments.
+You MUST read the discussion board when you start coding your assignment and one business day before the due deadline, to check for updates.
+In particular, look for FAQ notes for the respective PAs that contain summaries of important answers to other students.